AP Studio Art - 2-D Design

 - you're able to and encouraged to participate in the live calls

-- receive feedback during live calls from classmates and instructor about your work.
+- receive feedback from instructor and classmates during live calls ONLY

 - you can pick and choose what assignments you do